Hi there and welcome to this guide full of family-friendly things to do in St Augustine with kids!

 There are so many reasons why St. Augustine is perfect for family travel.
 The city really ticks all the boxes for adults and children too.
 With a nickname like The Ancient City, you know there will be historic sites galore that lend themselves to great learning opportunities while you travel.
-In fact, some of their historic sites and relics date back to the 1500’s.
-I first visited The Ancient City was back in 2012 before I had kids.
-I’ve been drawn to it ever since.
+In fact, some of their historic sites and relics date back to the 1500s.

 St. Augustine is also great for budget travelers.
 They have unexpectedly low prices and so many things that you can do for free.
-It’s a good option for people who have been wanting to visit Florida, but think they can’t afford it.
-If you’re looking for a cheap city to visit in the Florida, you should take a look at the east coast.
+It’s a good option for people who have been wanting to visit Florida but think they can’t afford it.
+If you’re looking for a cheap city to visit in Florida, you should take a look at the east coast.
 Cities like St. Augustine may surprise you!
 Keep reading below to see some of the best free things to do in St. Augustine.

 St. Augustine Beaches